princess-bubbl3-gum/Portfolio_Optimization-/README.md

 - 🛠️ `scipy.optimize.minimize` with custom objective functions
 - 🖼️ Visualizations with **annotations and efficient frontier** highlighting

-## 📸 Visual Preview

-*(Optional — add an image of your Efficient Frontier chart)*

-yaml
-Copy
-Edit
-> Tip: Store images in an `/assets` folder and use relative links.

 ---

 ## 📁 Data Source